Quick setup guide¶

 Package availability

-are not yet available through pip.
+rai_perception and rai_nomad are not yet available through pip.
 If your workflow relies on openset detection or NoMaD integration, please refer to the

 developer environment instructions setup.